babelsociety/website/content/blog/in-depth-economy/index.md

 - Economic corruption: there is nothing we could give to somebody else to force them to do what we want.
 - Economic discrimination: everyone will have as much as everyone else, making any discrimination based on wealth impossible.
 - Black markets: there will be no customs or illegal goods, hence no need for black markets.
-- Tax evasions: no money, no taxes, no evasion.

 **The most important issue solved is pollution**.
 The greatest cause of pollution today isn't due to a lack of green technology, but rather people profit more by *not* using them.

 Those who decide to poison the river live far, far away from it, and thus don't care the least about it.
 Notwithstanding the elimination of the profit motive, given that all production in Babel is under the responsibility of local people, **nobody sane in mind would poison the river they use for water**.

 Babel creates the perfect environment to reduce and completely eliminate pollution.

-**This is the most important contribution and why we should all support this kind of economic systems**.
+This alone should bring this kind of economic systems more into discussion.

 # Critiques